UBC-MDS/DSCI-532_2024_5_Estate_Track/reports/m1_proposal.md

 - Enhance market intelligence: Analysts and industry professionals can stay ahead of market trends by continuously monitoring key variables and adapting strategies to capitalize on evolving market conditions.

 In essence, our dashboard empowers real estate stakeholders with actionable insights derived from comprehensive data analysis.
-By bridging the gap between complex market dynamics and practical decision-making, we aim to drive sustainable growth and prosperity within the real estate industry.
+We aim to bridge the gap between complex market dynamics and practical decision-making to drive sustainable growth and prosperity within the real estate industry.

 ## Section 2: Description of the data